tvbgo/About-Me/README.md

 Hello World!
 I am Tomás, a Junior Web Developer.

 My two passions are Programming and Hospitality, the latter of which I have worked in the past 10 years.
-I have always had a dream to write and understand code, and this year, I had the oportunity to take the Le Wagon Web-Develpoment Bootcampin Rio de Janeiro.
+I have always had a dream to write and understand code, and this year, I had the oportunity to take the Le Wagon Web-Develpoment Bootcamp in Rio de Janeiro.

 I learned many new skills, best practices and of course programming languages such as Ruby and Javascript, but above all, I learned how to apply myself to learn brand new subjects, and to delve deeper "under the hood" to fully understand what is going on when we write code.